List of EastEnders characters introduced in 2018: Judith Thompson

 Judith Thompson, played by Emma Fielding, appears in the series between 3 and 6 April 2018.
 She is the daughter of Ted Murray (Christopher Timothy) and Joyce Murray (Maggie Steed).

 Judith arrives in Walford when Ted contacts following Joyce's death.
 She sorts through Joyce's belongings and is upset when she finds out that Ted did not inform her and Alan of Joyce's death for three days.
 She reluctantly gives Ted an update on how her children are and later meets Ted and Joyce's neighbours, including Bernadette Taylor (Clair Norris), who Ted has been teaching chess to.
 Ted decides he wants to show Judith off to the neighbours so takes her to the café, where he sits with Bernadette to play chess.
 Judith loses her temper, berating him as a father and a husband.
 Judith later calls someone, saying she wants Ted to be put in a care home.
 Judith later mentions this to Bernadette, who informs Ted.
 Ted confronts her, saying that she is doing it as she is unhappy with her husband, Freddie, something he warned her about prior to their marriage.
 Judith leaves after Bernadette and Karen insist they will look after Ted.

 Upon her arrival, David Brown from the Radio Times said that "long-standing family tensions" in the Murray family "rise to the surface" as it becomes apparent that Judith does not "hold [Ted] in high regard."
 Judith is jealous of the "parental affection" she witnesses Ted giving Bernadette Taylor (Clair Norris) through "obvious pride and affection" from their shared interest in chess.
+A writer from TV Times believed that Judith sounded like a "right cow", calling her "devious" and having "as much warmth as a fridge freezer".